herrevilkitten/holiday-in-ten-towns/Session_13.md

 	* One room was very magical.
 They called for the rest of the group to come over.
 	* Avarice asked for Dezan's spellbook.
 Midnight asked for her cloak in trade.
 Deal!
 	* An illusory wizard in the ceiling/floor began speaking in an unknown language.
 Avarice began flipping through Dezan's spellbook.
 	* Ragnar shoved Fauxzan out of the way.
 Avarice got upset and explained that she is trying to return Dezan back to life.
 After some discussion, she continued her incantation.
-Unfortunately, something went wrong and Faux
+Unfortunately, something went wrong and Fauxzan turned to ash.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzc1NDk2NzMsLTI0MzI1NzAxOSwxMzc2OD
+eyJoaXN0b3J5IjpbMTk2ODYwNzc2NywtMjQzMjU3MDE5LDEzNz
-U0NTYsMTYwODY4MTM3MiwxNjUxNjE4ODMsMjEyMzE1MTk2MSw1
+Y4NTQ1NiwxNjA4NjgxMzcyLDE2NTE2MTg4MywyMTIzMTUxOTYx
-NTYyNDc1NiwtMTEwMTI4NDcwNSwtMjEwNjI1MjIwOSwtMTE5MT
+LDU1NjI0NzU2LC0xMTAxMjg0NzA1LC0yMTA2MjUyMjA5LC0xMT
-M2MTEwM119
+kxMzYxMTAzXX0=
 -->